KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - The AWS Nitro System is the underlying platform for the latest generation of EC2 instances that enables AWS to innovate faster, further reduce the cost of the customers, and deliver added benefits like increased security and new instance types.

-- **Amazon EBS** is a persistent block storage volume.
-It can persist independently from the life of an instance.
+- **Amazon EBS** can persist independently from the life of an EC2 instance.

 - Since the scenario requires you to have an EBS volume with up to 64,000 IOPS, you have to launch a Nitro-based EC2 instance, since the maximum IOPS and throughput (64,000 IOPS) is **only** guaranteed on instances built with the Nitro system provisioned with more than 32k IOPS.
 Other instances guarantee up to 32,000 IOPS only.